I may have my history wrong, but aren’t all of the Titans dead?

 If you haven’t figured it out by now, I recommend KOIOS over Mind Lab Pro.

 HA!
 Weren’t expecting that were you!!

 Of course, I’m just joshing around with you gullible degenerates.
 Mind Lab Pro is the nootropic of choice between these two products.
-In fact, if you read my 2017 Best Nootropic Supplements list (that’s “best nootropic supplements of 2017″–not two thousand and seventeen supplements), you’d see that Mind Lab Pro is my nootropic of choice in general.
+In fact, if you read my 2019 Best Nootropic Supplements list (that’s “best nootropic supplements of 2019″–not two thousand and nineteen supplements), you’d see that Mind Lab Pro is my nootropic of choice in general.

 Thus far there hasn’t been a product to come along and best it–although, there are some that have come close.
 KOIOS doesn’t come close, unfortunately.
 But it could, if it didn’t try to cut so many corners for a profit.
 Because of that, they get this:

 If you you’d like to learn more about Mind Lab Pro and other information on Mind Lab Pro’s ingredients, hit the following link: Click here to learn more about Mind Lab Pro.